melroy89/CIDR-Watcher/README.md

 # CIDR Watcher

-CIDR Watcher is a small Go-based daemon that monitors InfluxDB access logs and checks remote IPs against a configurable watch list of CIDR ranges (by default in `watch_list.txt`).
-Matched IPs are recorded in a MySQL table (`audit_ips`) and, optionally, email notifications are sent when a given IP exceeds a configured hit threshold.
+CIDR Watcher is a small Go-based daemon that monitors InfluxDB access logs and checks remote IPs against a configurable watch list of [CIDR ranges](https://docs.netgate.com/pfsense/en/latest/network/cidr.html) (by default in `watch_list.txt`).
+Matched IPs are recorded in a MySQL table (`audit_ips`) with additional meta-data and, optionally, email notifications are sent when a given IP exceeds a configured hit threshold.

 Configuration is via environment variables (using a `.env` file).
 See the section below for usage.